Comfy Belly

 Pecan sandies cookies baked

-Do you have any memories of pecan sandies from a box?
-They're buttery, crumbly, and nutty, all in a single bite.
-Here's my rendition using toasted pecans and a mix of almond and coconut flour to keep things on the light and slightly crumbly side.
+Do you have a memory of pecan sandies from a box?
+I remember the buttery, crumbly, and nutty taste, all in a single bite.
+Here's my rendition using toasted pecans, maple syrup or honey, and a mix of almond and coconut flour to keep things on the light and slightly crumbly side.

 I had planned to update my old pecan sandies recipe using almond flour, but after looking at the ratios of ingredients I decided to start over with a mix of almond and coconut flour.